kicsipixel/Hummingbird_tutorial/README.md

 Your API endpoint will be on:  `http://127.0.0.1:8080/api/v1/parks`

 ### Summary
-I was impressed how easily and quickly I could build a working API server using [Hummingbird](https://github.com/hummingbird-project/hummingbird).
+It is very impressive how easily and quickly we could build a working API server using [Hummingbird](https://github.com/hummingbird-project/hummingbird).

-Building and running the project took very minimal time comparing to Vapor.
-I highly recommend to try Hummingbird project in case you want something light and modular on Server side Swift.
+In case you would like to check a Todo app with [PostgresNIO](https://github.com/vapor/postgres-nio), check it [here](https://docs.hummingbird.codes/2.0/tutorials/todos/).